-The purpose of this meeting was to review Massport's Runway 27 End RSA Improvements Project (the Project) occurring at Logan Airport with the U.S. Coast Guard (USCG).
-This coordination is taking place as directed by the Secretary of Energy and Environmental Affairs' (EEA) Certificate on the Environmental Notification Form to discuss the Project's location within Boston Harbor, its associated permanent and construction period impacts, and minimization, avoidance, and mitigation (if required) to reduce impact to the USCG's interests and resources.
-The USCG through this coordination has been briefed on the extent of this Project and have provided recommendations to assist in the progression of the Project as the Draft Environmental Impact Report (DEIR) is prepared.
-As a result of this coordination, the USCG does not have any immediate questions or concerns with this Project.
+The purpose of this meeting was to review Massport's Runway 27 End RSA Improvements Project (the Project) occurring at Logan Airport with the Massachusetts Department of Environmental Protection (MassDEP).
+This coordination is taking place as directed by the Secretary of Energy and Environmental Affairs (EEA) Certificate on the Draft Environmental Impact Report (DEIR) and in response to MassDEP comments to discuss the Project's location within Boston Harbor, its associated permanent and construction period impacts, and minimization, avoidance, and mitigation to reduce impact to the MassDEP's interests and resources.